Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: Summary and discussions

-We have successfully developed an interacting boson theory that incorporates both magnon and bi-magnon degrees of freedom, providing a comprehensive framework for describing spin-nematic states.
+We have successfully formulated an interacting boson theory that incorporates both magnon and bi-magnon degrees of freedom, establishing a comprehensive framework for describing spin-nematic states.
 Our theory accommodates a wide range of spin-nematic states, encompassing site to bond spin-nematic states.
-The characteristics of the spin-nematic order structure are incorporated into the form factor of the bi-magnon eigenstate.
-By using well-established methods in the field of interacting boson theory, our versatile method enables the calculation of various physical quantities.
-In this paper, we employed the self-consistent HFP approximation and successfully obtained the dynamical quantities in the spin-nematic phases.
+The characteristics of the spin-nematic order structure are embedded into the form factor of the bound bi-magnons.
+By utilizing well-established methods in the field of interacting boson theory, our versatile method enables the calculation of various physical quantities.
+In this paper, we applied the self-consistent HFP approximation and successfully obtained the dynamical quantities in the spin-nematic phases.

 The dynamical quantities in the spin-nematic phases exhibit distinct behaviors compared to canted antiferromagnets.
 The dynamical spin structure factors in the spin-nematic phases do not show diverging singularities at any combination of momentum and frequency.
 This behavior, which has also been previously observed in some specific models~\cite{Tsunetsugu2006,Penc2011,SmeraldS2013,ShindouYM2013,SmeraldUedaShannon2015}, is a general characteristic of spin-nematic phases.
 Furthermore, the transverse component of the dynamical structure factor displays a gapful structure, indicating the presence of a finite binding energy for bi-magnons.
 Notably, the intensity of one-magnon excitations in this transverse component is influenced by the form factor governing the structure of bound magnon pairs.
 As a result, the intensity can exhibit oscillatory patterns around ${\bm k}={\bm 0}$, providing information about the symmetry characteristics, such as $d$-wave, of the spin-nematic order parameter.